-Exam Board Edexcel (Pearson) The Music course is s plit into non-examined assessment (60%) and an exam (40%).
+Even Beard Edovad (Dooroon) Exam Board Edexcel (Pearson) plit into non examined economical (600/) and an exam (400/) The Music course is s plit into non-examined assessment (60%) and an exam (40%).
 Performing (NEA) 30 % of the qualification n as a soloist and as part of an ensemble.
 Students may choose rument and in any musical style.
-Composing (NEA) 30 0% of the qualification alongside an understa e opportunity to explore and develop their compositional skills anding of how music is created.
-Students must submit two omposition is in response to a brief.
+Composing (NEA) 30 % of the qualification alongside an understa e opportunity to explore and develop their compositional skills anding of how music is created.
+Students must submit two emposition is in response to a brief.
 One is a free composition.
 Overview of the subject at Appraising: External examination_40% of the qualification GCSE Students will develop across a variety of sty their listening and appraising skills through the study of music les and genres.
-Instrumental music 1700 - 1820 JS Bach: Brandenburg concerto No.5 Beethoven: Piano Sonata in C minor Vocal Music H Purcell: Music for a While Queen: Killer Queen Music for Stage and Screen S Schwartz: Defying Gravity (Wicked) J Williams: Main title: Star Wars IV Fusions Afro Celt Sound System: Release Esperanza Spalding: Samba EM Preludio instrument or sing is essential.
-The ability to read mu sic is desirable but not essential. ent in working independently which will help with the NEA. t provides all who take part in it with many skills.
-Besides developing pe erforming, composing and aural skills which naturally are linked Skills and knowledge History, English and G ents will develop skills through cross curricular links with Maths, Geography. required to be successful at GCSE delivery, analysis (bot ills such as teamwork, self-confidence, presentation and h subjective and fact based), understanding and study of lop naturally over the course which can then be used in future ubjects. c gives you skills that you will then be able to use in the future - ant to do!
+Instrumental music JS Bach: Brandenburg concerto No.5 1700 - 1820 Beethoven: Piano Sonata in C minor Vocal Music H Purcell: Music for a While Queen: Killer Queen Music for Stage S Schwartz: Defying Gravity (Wicked) and Screen J Williams: Main title: Star Wars IV Fusions Afro Celt Sound System: Release Esperanza Spalding: Samba EM Preludio instrument or sing is essential.
+The ability to read mus sic is desirable but not essential.
+Skills required to be Music is a subject that Besides developing pe ent in working independently which will help with the NEA. provides all who take part in it with many skills. erforming, composing and aural skills which naturally are linked ents will develop skills through cross curricular links with Maths, Geography. successful at GCSE delivery, analysis (bot ills such as teamwork, self-confidence, presentation and h subjective and fact based), understanding and study of lop naturally over the course which can then be used in future ubjects. gives you skills that you will then be able to use in the future - ant to do!
 (F. Berry- current A-level student) Where will the course take you?
-Our musicians have gone on to study in Performance, Musical theatre, Journalism, Sound Engineering/technician, Teaching/work with young People, Therapy, Youth Work.
-Employers recognise the creative and analytical skills that Music can develop in a young person.
-Music - more than just dots on a stave!
+Sound Engineering/te •

-Options Subject - Art
+Options Subject - Physical Education (PE)